All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions: Introduction and summary

-To our knowledge, the first\footnote{Stickily speaking, this is the first example that is not merely a reparameterisation of a higher dimensional AdS space.} example of an AdS$_3$ solution preserving $\mathcal{N}=(8,0)$ was found in \cite{Dibitetto:2018ftj}.
+To our knowledge, the first\footnote{Strictly speaking, this is the first example that is not merely a reparameterisation of a higher dimensional AdS space.} example of an AdS$_3$ solution preserving $\mathcal{N}=(8,0)$ was found in \cite{Dibitetto:2018ftj}.
 This solution is in massive IIA and realises maximal supersymmetry in terms of the superconformal algebra $\mathfrak{f}$(4).
 Beyond this, a systematic classification effort focused on $\mathcal{N}=(8,0)$ AdS vacua of 3-dimensional gauged supergravity was recently performed in \cite{Deger:2019tem}, finding many such examples exhibiting all consistent maximal superconformal algebras - namely $\mathfrak{osp}$(8$|$2), $\mathfrak{f}$(4), $\mathfrak{su}$(1,1$|$4) and $\mathfrak{osp}$(4$^*|$4) \cite{Fradkin:1992bz}.
 Interestingly, the majority of these solutions come with symmetry groups too large to be lifted to ten or eleven dimensions.
-However this need not discourage our efforts here as a single gauged supergravity vacuum can be lifted to many distinct solutions in higher dimensions.\footnote{As an example, there is a single AdS$_6$ vacuum of Romans F(4) gauged supergravity that lifts \cite{Hong:2018amk} to the unique \cite{Passias:2012vp} AdS$_6$ local solution in type IIA \cite{Brandhuber:1999np} and infinitely many local solutions in IIB \cite{DHoker:2016ujz}.}\\ ~\\ The lay out of this paper is as follows, a summary of our results is also give in table \ref{table:1}\\ ~~\\ In section \ref{sec:AllSolutions} we review which superconformal algebras may be realised by AdS$_3$ solutions with ${\cal N}=(8,0)$ supersymmetry.
+However this need not discourage our efforts here as a single gauged supergravity vacuum can be lifted to many distinct solutions in higher dimensions.\footnote{As an example, there is a single AdS$_6$ vacuum of Romans F(4) gauged supergravity that lifts \cite{Hong:2018amk} to the unique \cite{Passias:2012vp} AdS$_6$ local solution in type IIA \cite{Brandhuber:1999np} and infinitely many local solutions in IIB \cite{DHoker:2016ujz}.
+For alternative classifications of AdS$_6$ see also \cite{Apruzzi:2014qva,Kim:2015hya,Apruzzi:2018cvq,Legramandi:2021uds}}\\ ~\\ The lay out of this paper is as follows, a summary of our results is also give in table \ref{table:1}\\ ~~\\ In section \ref{sec:AllSolutions} we review which superconformal algebras may be realised by AdS$_3$ solutions with ${\cal N}=(8,0)$ supersymmetry.
 We use group theoretical arguments to reduce the problem of classifying them down to a few distinct ansatze that need to be studied explicitly.
-We then proceed to classify and find the local form of each of them in the rest of the paper.
-Study solutions with AdS$_3\times$S$^5$ factors in type II in section \ref{sec:ads3s5typeII} where we find the only possibilities are the AdS$_3\times$S$^6$ solution of \cite{Dibitetto:2018ftj} and AdS$_5\times$ S$^5$ realising $\mathfrak{f}(4)$ and $\mathfrak{su}$(1,1$|$4) respectively.
+We then proceed to find the local form of each solution residing within these in the rest of the paper.
+We study solutions with AdS$_3\times$S$^5$ factors in type II in section \ref{sec:ads3s5typeII} where we find the only possibilities are the AdS$_3\times$S$^6$ solution of \cite{Dibitetto:2018ftj} and AdS$_5\times$ S$^5$ realising $\mathfrak{f}(4)$ and $\mathfrak{su}$(1,1$|$4) respectively.
 In section \ref{sec:ads3s4s2typeII} we look for type II solutions realising $\mathfrak{osp}$(4$^*|$4) in terms of AdS$_3\times$S$^4\times$S$^2$ factors, and find there is only the IIA reduction of a $\mathbb{Z}_k$ orbifold\footnote{Both the orbifolding and reduction are performed on the hopf fiber of a 3-sphere factor within AdS$_7$} of AdS$_7\times$S$^4$.
 Having exhausted the possibilities in 10 dimensions, we next study M-theory solutions with AdS$_3\times$S$^4$ factors in section \ref{sec:M-theory} finding just AdS$_4\times$S$^7$, realising $\mathfrak{osp}$(8$|$2), and the $\mathbb{Z}_k$ orbifolded AdS$_7\times$S$^4$ exist.
 Finally in section \ref{sec:squshed7spheres} we consider the more interesting, and technically challenging, possibility of realising the algebras $\mathfrak{f}$(4), $\mathfrak{su}$(1,1$|$4) and $\mathfrak{osp}$(4$^*|$4) on 3 distinct squashings of the 7-sphere, finding a new solution for each.
-These are all semi-infinite solutions tending to AdS$_4\times$S$^7$ at infinity and so are good candidates for holographic duals to defects in Chern-Simons matter theories.
+These solutions are all foliations over semi-infinite intervals which tend to AdS$_4\times$S$^7$ at infinity.
+They are thus good candidates for holographic duals to defects in Chern-Simons matter theories.
 The main text is supplemented by extensive technical appendices.